Rosehip Cottage sits on Breakwater Road alongside the canal

 Nearby Beach Locations In Cornwall

-There are fabulous beaches of all types all along the North Cornish coast – Summerleaze is on your doorstep, Crookletsis just a short walk away along the coast and at mid to low tide Widemouth is great for surfing only 2 miles along the road The “in crowd” gather at Polzeath Damar and Rock about 1 hour away The famous Fistral beach at Newquay can be reached directly along the Atlantic Highway A39 Secret coves and hidden beaches and cafes are dotted along the South Western Coastal Path
+There are fabulous beaches of all types all along the North Cornish coast – Summerleaze is on your doorstep, Crooklets is just a short walk away along the coast and at mid to low tide Widemouth is great for surfing only 2 miles along the road Polzeath Damar and Rock are about 1 hour away.
+The famous Fistral beach at Newquay can be reached directly along the Atlantic Highway A39.
+Secret coves and hidden beaches and cafes are dotted along the South Western Coastal Path .

-Sandymouth Beach and Cafe is an energetic 5 mile walk the other way across Summerleaze Beach past the Bude Sea Pool and over the top of Crooklets Beach with its cricket pitch (one of the most scenic in the country) and children’s playground.
+Sandymouth Beach and Cafe (National Trust) is an energetic 3 mile walk the across Summerleaze Beach past the Bude Sea Pool and over the top of Crooklets Beach with its cricket pitch (one of the most scenic in the country) and children’s playground.

 Places To Visit

-Bude is about 80 minutes drive from Exeter or can be reached from M5 Junction 27 in about 1hr 40 minutes via Barnstaple A377 then the A39 Public transport is an option with trains to Exeter Plymouth and Okehampton (seasonal) and buses from there The more adventurous can fly into Newquay or Exeter
+Bude is about 80 minutes drive from Exeter or can be reached from M5 Junction 27 in about 1hr 40 minutes via Barnstaple A377 then the A39 Public transport is an option with trains to Exeter Plymouth Okehampton and Bodmin Parkway and buses or taxis from there

 Within easy driving distance to the west you can find Boscatle (home to the Witches’ Museum) Tintagel (home of King Arthur and Camelot) Port Isaac (home of Doc Martin) Padstow (home of Rick Stein) and Newquay (home of surfing some would say) To the east there is Hartland Cornwall Heritage Coast Hartland Point Westward Ho! and then on to Appledore and Saunton Sands